AN INDUSTRIAL CENTREPIECE FOR AN AMBITIOUS REGENERATION PROJECT

-‘The Beam’ is a speculative workspace, and is the first phase centrepiece of the ambitious regeneration of the former Vaux Brewery site in Sunderland City Centre.
+‘The Beam’ is a five-storey centrepiece to the ambitious regeneration of the former Vaux Brewery site in Sunderland City Centre.

 Designed with five themes in mind: a healthy office, a sustainable workplace, an appealing workplace, a lean building, and a contextual response, The Beam sets a high standard of workplace accommodation for the site.

 Not only has it helped bring thousands of jobs to the city, but it has also helped breathe new life into this area of the city centre, which has for so long been underutilised.

 Councillor Graeme Miller, Leader of Sunderland City Council

 The design is rooted in its place – a building for Sunderland.
 A ‘liner’ of a building, its horizontal lines and prow reflect the shipping heritage of Sunderland, while bronze finishes are reminiscent of not only shipping, but of the brewing kettles of the Vaux Brewery.
 An exposed steel structure resonates with the trusses of the Wearmouth Bridge.
 Externally its expression rejects the trend for full height vertical windows, and instead has an holistic approach to shading and ventilation through its softly perforated, horizontally pleated façade.

 A LEAN BUILDING

 The project has been efficient and lean in its construction to not only ensure its embodied energy is minimised, but also that it is cost effective.
 This has been achieved through an innovative low embodied energy, hybrid steel and pre-cast concrete frame that was quick to construct.

 The lean construction system gives a desired character and finish architecturally and helps to reduce embodied carbon – often overlooked as the major carbon consumer in the life of the building.